 Make sure you have a safe spot for your baby.
-Taking her daughter to the bathroom became a part of Guarnaccia's life.
+Guarnaccia started taking her daughter to the bathroom with her.
 At home, she used the swing, bouncer, or the bassinet.
-Other safe places to put a baby are the crib, car seat, carrier, or infant seat.
+Other safe places to put a baby are in the crib, car seat, carrier, or infant seat.

-Mohit Goyal, a 40-year-old father of two, was diagnosed with the condition in 2000.
+Mohit Goyal, a 40-year-old father of two, learned he had UC in 2000.
 He had a flare when his daughter was a newborn.

 "When I had a flare, my digestive system dictated my schedule.
-I wouldn't take my daughter out if I could avoid it then," says Goyal.
+I wouldn't take my daughter out if I could avoid it then," Goyal says.
 And "I would scope out the nearest bathroom wherever I went, in case of an emergency."

 Other things to think about:

-- Pick shopping and eating venues with family-friendly bathrooms.
+- Pick stores and restaurants with family-friendly bathrooms.

 - Use a stroller that fits in tight bathroom stalls.